rocket-pool/RPIPs/RPIPs/RPIP-33.md

 possible:

 1. **Invite Member:** Invites a new member to the Security Council.
-2. **Remove Member:** Removes an existing member from the Security Council.
+2. **Remove Members:** Removes existing members from the Security Council.

+Note that the security council MAY be effectively disabled by removing all members.

 The pDAO also has control over how many members are required for quorum.
 This is adjusted with a parameter change of the parameter `security.members.quorum`.